KT Tunstall: Family

 Tunstall tracked down her biological mother, Carol Ann, located her in either 1996 or 1998 and learned that Carol was married to cab driver David Orr and had borne three more children.
 She has been critical of the British National Party (BNP) and publicly disowned Orr in 2010 because of his decision to run as a BNP candidate in the general election for Livingston.
-She was, however, unable to trace her biological father with the only information she had, saying, "I knew his name, I knew that he was Northern Irish, I knew that he ended up living in northern Scotland."
+She was unable to trace her biological father with the only information she had, saying, "I knew his name, I knew that he was Northern Irish, I knew that he ended up living in northern Scotland."
 In 2019, she appeared in Series 9 of Long Lost Family.
 By that time, the media attention had been too much for Carol Ann, and she was grateful to KT ("She has given me a new lease on life.") for having relocated her somewhere far away, in Southern Spain.
 She learned that her biological father, John Corrigan (or John Gabriel, according to other sources) had died in 2002 aged 49, but she was united with two half-sisters, Siobhan and Lesley-Anne, by John's second marriage.